mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

 > Note:

 >  *  Increase the no. of peers above in case more than 30 wireguard client confs (-e PEERS=30) are needed.
->  *  Change the directory to be mounted to wireguard docker in case needed.
+>  *  Change the directory to be mounted to wireguard docker as per need.
 All your wireguard confs will be generated in the mounted directory (`-v /home/ubuntu/wireguard/config:/config`).

 #### Setup Wireguard Client in your PC